DevisonReis/barbershop/app/public/wp-content/plugins/insta-gallery/readme.txt

 * **Optimized API usage**: Features caching to minimize requests and reduce loading time.
 * **Customizable lightbox**: Display your content with a customizable lightbox on your website.
 * **Responsive design**: Your feed will look great on any device, from desktop to mobile.

-== Description ==

-Social Feed Gallery is the most **user-friendly Instagram plugin for WordPress**.
-Designed to simplify integration and reduce the time it takes to keep your site updated, this plugin ensures you stay on track with the fast-paced world of social media.

-With a range of customization options and an easy-to-use interface, Social Feed Gallery is the perfect solution for displaying your Instagram feed on your WordPress site.

 == Formerly Instagram Feed Gallery ==